Back to National Guide

 What's Included in the Price

-• Application of decking oil, stain, or paint per AS/NZS 2311 recommendations
+• Application of decking oil, stain, or paint per AS/NZS 2311:2017, which specifies minimum three-coat systems on bare exterior timber

 • Two coats for bare or stripped timber; one coat for maintenance re-oiling